chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/storage/index.md

 | Total  		| **233.2 GB**  | **100.7 GB** | **333.9 GB** |

 ## Conclusion
 Understanding how storage is calculated helps you manage your account effectively.
-The total storage footprint encompasses not only your uploaded files but also the additional space needed for previews, fonts, templates, and backups, balancing performance with data security.
+The total storage footprint encompasses not only your uploaded files but also the additional space needed for previews, fonts, documents (templates), and backups, balancing performance with data security.

-If you're integrating CHILI GraFx into your workflow, developing a strategy for regular cleanup of old assets and templates is advisable for optimal storage management.
+If you're integrating CHILI GraFx into your workflow, developing a strategy for regular cleanup of old assets and documents (templates) is advisable for optimal storage management.